On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Alternative Analysis Based on Confidence Bounds

 Different from our earlier results, this result is stated with high probability, rather than in expectation.
-However, we can easily convert to the latter by choosing $\delta$ small enough, e.g., $\delta = \frac{1}{T}$.
+However, we can easily convert to the latter by choosing $\delta$ small enough, e.g., $\delta = \frac{1}{{\rm poly}(T)}$, and noting that low-probability failure event contributes an asymptotically negligible amount to the average.

-We first provide several existing results that we use to prove Theorem \ref{thm:max-var-upper}.
+We first provide several existing results that we use to prove results in \eqref{eq:mat_boup_sig} and \eqref{eq:se_boup_sig}.